playfularchitect/Rosetta-Stone-Of-Physics/README.md

 How to do math with fractions = Physics To Fractions Folder

-Why this works on medium and in basic logic section.
+The basic logic on why this works on medium and in theory section.

 https://medium.com/where-thought-bends/paradox-dynamics-30d0e7e768a2